JustinGOSSES/repo_data_experiment/README.md

 ## Summary

+This work is motivated by the idea that a lot of understanding of open source presence and activity is prevented by the need to manually read so many repositories. s

 ### Context

 There are times when it is useful to be able to generate high level descriptions of the types of